chef-boneyard/chef-web-docs-2016/README.md

 Chef builds the following docs collections on a daily basis:

 chef_master
-client
-docs_oec
-docs_osc
-release_ohai-7
-release_11-10

-Chef builds the following docs collections often, but not necessarily every day:

 docs_all

-Chef builds the following docs collections as needed, by request, or based on specific feedback, but typically not "daily" or "often":
+docs_client
+docs_devkit
 docs_server
+release_ohai-7
+release_[current_version]

+Chef builds the following docs collections as needed, by request, or based on specific feedback:

 release_10
 release_11-0
 release_11-2
 release_11-4
-release_11-6
-release_11-8
-release_oec_11-0
+release_11-...
+release_oec_11-...
+release_osc_11-...
+release_private_chef
 release_ohai-6

 Note that Ohai 7 documents are also included in the chef_master doc collection (so those topics get rebuilt every day for the root collection).